kvedala/beautiful-jekyll/astronomy_hobby.md

 objects. [^10])

 I have often been fascinated by Astronomy since my childhood, because it shows the impermanence in permanence.
-I have been able to view and take photographs of distinctive celestial highlights like Bubble nebula, Lunar X (an optical illusion), Local Group of galaxies, Triangulum galaxy, the many globular and open clusters of stars, famous Virgo cluster of which our own Milky Way is a part of and the Markarian chain of galaxies in it that could be photographed with a normal camera.</p>
+I have been able to view and take photographs of distinctive celestial highlights like Bubble nebula, Lunar X (an optical illusion), Local Group of galaxies, Triangulum galaxy, the many globular and open clusters of stars, famous Virgo cluster of which our own Milky Way is a part of and the Markarian chain of galaxies in it that could be photographed with a normal camera.

 I have attached some of my best captures during the season with brief info as presentation slides.
 Astronomy can be as cost effective or cost intensive as per one's interest.
 All that is needed are dark skies and a childlike curiosity to explore the stars!
 A gallery of more images from my collection with acquisition details are available on [astrobin](https://www.astrobin.com/users/kvedala/).

 Happy stargazing!!